ktustanowski/decentralizeddeeplinksiospoc/README.md

             return .passedThrough(link)
         [...]
 ```
-Since we use enum it's easy to gather flows together and we know that to show legal (and other subcategories) we need to open settings first and then pass the link further in prepare for segue.
+Since we use enum it's easy to gather flows together and we know that to show legal (and other subcategories) we need to open settings first and then pass the link further.
 The last piece of the puzzle is settings screen where:
 ```
 func process(link: Link, animated: Bool) -> LinkHandling {